go-vela/site/content/reference/yaml/steps.md

 ---
 steps:
     # Variables to injected into the container environment
-    # using a array style syntax.
+    # using an array style syntax.
   - environment:
       - DB_NAME=vela
 ```